Festivals, Prayers & Services

 Things to avoid in prayer

-One ancient Jewish tradition which has been revived by some Followers of the Way, notably the Yeshuinists, is the Nazirite vow.
+One ancient Jewish tradition which has been revived by some Followers of the Way is the Nazirite vow.
 When followed properly, it gives us the opportunity to spend a part of our lives in complete and total devotion to our faith.
 It allows us to concentrate on being more intensely devout for a short while, in the hope that it will change us in the long term.

 Unfortunately, in ancient times the vow was heavily abused spiritually.
 It came to be used as a way of bribing God.
 People would say to God, “If you grant me such and such a favour, then I will undertake the Nazirite vow for a month.”
 This is in fact bribing God, and prayer should never become a bribe.